Twitter video to Markdown notes

 Why use Markdown instead of only TXT?

 TXT is useful for raw transcript text.
-Markdown is better when you want a reusable research note with headings, source metadata, summary, and transcript content in one portable file.
+Markdown is better when you want a reusable research note with headings, source metadata, tags, saved context, summary, and transcript content in one portable file.

 Twitter Video to Markdown Notes | PostScribe